seynur/blog/_posts/2025-10-28-archiving-splunk-frozen-buckets-to-s3-on-localstack.md

 title:  "Archiving Splunk Frozen Buckets to S3 on LocalStack"
 summary: "This blog will teach you how to set up a completely local S3 environment using LocalStack and AWS CLI for rapid, cloudless development and testing."
 author: Öykü Can Şimşir
-image: /assets/img/blog/2025-10-24-getting-started-with-localstack-local-s3-bucket-creation-and-file-operations.webp
+image: /assets/img/blog/2025-10-28-archiving-splunk-frozen-buckets-to-s3-on-localstack2.webp
-date: 24-10-2025
+date: 28-10-2025
-tags: localstack s3 aws docker
+tags: localstack s3 aws docker splunk frozenbucket
 categories: LocalStack

 ---